Judge restores protections for gray wolves across much of US

-BILLINGS, Mont (AP) — A judge restored federal protections for gray wolves across much of the U.S. on Thursday after they were removed in the waning days of the Trump administration.
+BILLINGS, Mont (AP) — A judge restored federal protections for gray wolves across much of the U.S. on Thursday, after their removal in the waning days of the Trump administration exposed the predators to hunting that critics said would undermine their rebound from widespread extermination early last century.

-Federal officials had defended the Trump rule that removed protections, arguing wolves are resilient enough to bounce back even if their numbers dropped sharply due to intensive hunting.
+Attorneys for the Biden administration defended the Trump rule that removed protections, arguing wolves were resilient enough to bounce back even if their numbers dropped sharply due to intensive hunting.

 At stake is the future of a species whose recovery from near-extinction has been heralded as a historic conservation success.
 That recovery has brought bitter blowback from hunters and farmers angered over wolf attacks on big game herds and livestock.
 They contend protections are no longer warranted.